Institute of Forest Inventory and Management

-The historical development of the present Institute of Forest Inventory and Management was particularly complex over the 120 years of the Faculty of Forestry.
+The historical development of the present Institute of Forest Inventory and Management was particularly complex over the 120 years of the Faculty of Forestry and Wood Technology.
 With the establishment of the Academy of Forestry in 1898, laboratories and Cabinets (cabinets) were established as working units: The Cabinet for the group of subjects in Forest Landscaping (silviculture, measuring forest resources, dendrometry, forest management) was founded in 1899 and equipped with the objects, collections and library of the same cabinet at the former College of Economy and Forestry in Križevci.
 The Head of the Cabinet was prof. Ivan Partaš, succeeded in 1911 by prof. Ðuro Nenadić till 1919 when it was abolished.
 The Geodesy Cabinet and other technical subjects (General and Forestry Construction I and II, Technical and Construction Mechanics, Water and Bridge Construction I and II, Road and Rail Construction, Flood Management, Forestry Engineering, Forest Dispatch Equipment, Pier and Dam Construction) was founded and re-edited in 1899 by prof. Vinko Hlavinka.
 He was the Head of the Cabinet till 1911 when he left for Brno to teach on the Technical College and was succeeded by prof. Pavao Horvat.
-At the beginning of the existence of the Academy of Forestry in 1898, the Geodesy Cabinet united all technical subjects at the Faculty of Forestry.
+At the beginning of the existence of the Academy of Forestry in 1898, the Geodesy Cabinet united all technical subjects at the Faculty of Forestry and Wood Technology.
 Therefore, it can be said that it created the Institute of Mechanical Engineering and the Institute of Forest Transport Equipment in 1919, which later became the chairs, and today make the integral part of the Institute of Forestry Engineering and Technology.
 Moreover, the Geodesy Cabinet of the Academy of Forestry was the nucleus of the Faculty of Geodesy of the University of Zagreb in 1908.

 In the school year 1919/20, the Faculty of Economy and Forestry of the University of Zagreb took over the role of the Academy of Forestry and was reorganized in accordance with the changes of the curriculum.
 This led to establishments of the institutes and chairs as the parts of the current Institute of Forest Inventory and Management, and these were: